esyede/rakit/packages/docs/data/lottery.md

 echo $result;
 ```

-You can also pass arguments that will be forwarded to the callbacks:
+Arguments are forwarded to the callbacks:

 ```php
 $lottery = Lottery::odds(1, 3)